Elland – A TOWN HISTORY TRAIL

 The canal began to lose importance with the coming of the Railway.
 A railway line linking Manchester and Leeds was built in 1839 and that passed through Elland.
 In 1840 the local tradesmen met at the Savile Arms and following this meeting and their endeavours a railway station was built in 1842.
 This aided the development of local trade and helped businesses to flourish.
 In that same year the station was used for the despatch of Plug Rioters arrested on Skircoat Moor.
 Later stations were built in 1865 and 1894 but the last station closed to passengers in 1962.

 There has been a bridge at Elland for a long time, references to ‘Brigrode’ in 1199 and William at the Bridge of Elland in 1316.
 The wooden bridges were often swept away by floods and then rebuilt or repaired.
 In 1483 Henry Savile of Hullen Edge gave 6s.
 8d. for a bridge and in 1540 John Savile of New Hall bequeathed 10s. ‘to the makeinge of the bridge’.
 A bridge was built in stone by Richard Aske of Hope, Derbyshire in 1579.
 Unfortunately in 1584 the foundations gave way.
 The West Riding then declared the crossing as a wapentake bridge and therefore the cost of repairs fell upon the parish.
 The Great Flood of 1615 claimed another bridge.
 A new construction costing £485 was completed by 1617.
 This was widened in 1797, 1809 and finally completed in 1813 when the bridge spanned both the river and canal.
 It was further widened from 22.5 ft. to 36 ft. in 1897.
 This bridge was a main artery for Elland until the opening of the bypass.
+In 2015 the bridge had to be closed for structural repairs following a heavy deluge of rain.
+It reopened in 2017.

 Facing the bridge is a very impressive building called Britannia House, also-called because of the majestic figure of Britannia atop of the structure.
 It was built in 1895 for the Halifax and Huddersfield Bank.
 The columns of Aberdeen granite have on either side the arms of Halifax and the arms of Huddersfield.
+This building was, back in the 1920’s, Elland’s Labour Exchange.

 To the left is Briggate.
 This road was constructed in the early 19th century and ought to be considered Elland’s first bypass because it eased traffic flow via the crowded town.